Activity note: Hotel check-in from 3:00 p.m.

 Dinner: At the restaurant adjacent to the hotel, we will have a plated meal an entrée that varies each night, plus a choice of coffee, tea, water; other beverages available for purchase.

-Evening: Orientation: 7:00 p.m.
+Evening: Orientation: approximately 7:00 p.m., following dinner.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 All field trips will be led by our Group Leader, a seasoned and experienced naturalist, unless specified otherwise.
 Periods in the schedule labeled “Free Time and “At Leisure” offer opportunities to make the program more meaningful and memorable while going out to explore on your own, engaging in available activities independently, making new friends among fellow participants, or simply relaxing.
 The Group Leader will always be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Breakfast: At the restaurant adjacent to the hotel, the breakfast buffet offers choices such as eggs, breakfast meats, French toast, hot and cold cereals, fresh fruit, juices, coffee, tea, water.

 Morning: We’ll be joined by a geologist and Professor Emeritus of Geology at Northern Arizona University, for a presentation on the geologic story of Sedona and the surrounding area.